catherineruoxiwu/envelop-popup/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Credits
-This repo was modified from https://github.com/guguji5/envelop-popup.
+This repo was forked from https://github.com/guguji5/envelop-popup.